willfindlay/honors-thesis/thesis/thesis.md

 comes with zero risk to the system thanks to the safety guarantees of eBPF, rendering it an ideal solution for monitoring production systems.

-In this thesis, we present the design and implementation of ebpH, including the technical challenges presented by the implementation of an eBPF-based IDS.
+This thesis will discuss the design and implementation of ebpH along with the technical challenges which occurred along the way.
+We will present experimental data and performance benchmarks that demonstrate ebpH's ability to monitor process behavior with minimal overhead.
+Finally, we conclude with a discussion on the merits of eBPF IDS implementations and potential avenues for future work therein.

+ebpH is licensed under GPLv2 and full source code is available at [https://github.com/willfindlay/ebph](https://github.com/willfindlay/ebph).

 <!--
 This thesis seeks to test the limits of what eBPF programs are capable of